UFOs

 But have you ever met someone who was so much smarter than you that it was staggering?

 That may be what would happen if you ever encountered an extraterrestrial or inter-dimensional being.
-By extraterrestrial I mean a being that has traveled from somewhere in the cosmos to visit Earth, not a slime mold (or the like) that is discovered by the Mars Rover to exist in a cave on Mars (though perhaps the said slime mold is all super brain and is controlling us remotely [just kidding, I think]).
+By extraterrestrial I mean a being that has traveled from somewhere in the cosmos to visit Earth, not a slime mold (or the like) that is discovered by the Mars Rover to exist in a cave on Mars (though perhaps the said slime mold is all super brain and is controlling us remotely [just kidding, [I think] ).
 These beings might have other types of intelligence or skills that are either unimaginable or uncommon in humans.
-Telepathy may be the rule with some of these beings rather than the exception, shape shifting might be an everyday occurence rather than the stuff of fables.
+Telepathy may be the rule with some of these beings rather than the exception, shape shifting might be an everyday occurrence rather than the stuff of fables.
 They may extract our spirits from our bodies, causing an out of body experience (OOBE), by using our natural physiological state of sleep paralysis.

 (Please note in this piece the careful use of “may” rather than “is”.
 I am hypothesizing here, exploring the possibilities.)